udacity/machine-learning/projects/smartcab/project_description.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer. `pygame` can then be installed using one of the following commands:

-Mac:
-`conda install -c https://conda.anaconda.org/quasiben pygame`
+Mac:  `conda install -c https://conda.anaconda.org/quasiben pygame`

-Windows & Linux:
+Windows: `conda install -c https://conda.anaconda.org/tlatorre pygame`
-`conda install -c https://conda.anaconda.org/prkrekel pygame`
+Linux:  `conda install -c https://conda.anaconda.org/prkrekel pygame`

 ## Starting the Project